Daredeveil/CAB-21/README.md

 ### Week-1 (CW 26)<br />
 What is Module <br/>
 A module allows you to logically organize your Python code.
 Grouping related code into a module makes the code easier to understand.
 Therefore, module is similar to function that allow you to perform many actions without writing your own code. <br/>
 Library is a collection of modules.
 You can think of packages as the directories on a file system and modules as files within directories.
-For example, if you are working with data, numpy, scipy, pandas, etc. are the libraries you must know.
+For example, if you are working with data, numpy, scipy, pandas, etc. are the libraries you must know. <br/>

+For numpy basics see [github link:](https://github.com/Daredeveil/CAB-21/blob/main/numpy_ex.ipynb) <br/>